bulldude/deepops/docs/dgx-pod.md

 ### Hardware Requirements

 * Provisioning
-  * Laptop or workstation for provisioning/deployment via Ansible
+  * Laptop, workstation or virtual machine for provisioning/deployment via Ansible
     * Ubuntu 18.04 LTS or RHEL/CentOS 7 installed
   * (optional) One of the management nodes can double as a provisioning node if resources are short
 * Management